Distortedlogic/Memehub/README.md

 Memehub Web Dev Setup

-Clone this Repo and cd into Root
+Clone this Repo
+cd into Root
+copy example.env to .env

 Clone Each of the following repos directly into Memehub Repo Root: